WillySaturn/AMI-Twitch-Bot/README.md

     OBS Control: She can trigger on-screen animations for special events and easter eggs, control the visibility of sources, and update text files used for on-screen labels (like "Latest Follower").

     External Webhooks: A built-in web server listens for POST requests from services like Ko-fi, allowing for real-time, on-stream donation alerts.

+## 🤖 Bot Versions

+This repository contains three distinct versions of the A.M.I. bot, each with a specific purpose:

+    bot_new.py (Primary Bot): This is the main, stable version of A.M.I.
+It includes all features described above, including the full integration with Google's Gemini API.
+This is the script intended for normal, everyday operation.

+    bot_experimental.py (Development Bot): This script serves as the unstable testing ground.
+New features, code refactoring, and experimental changes are implemented and tested here first.
+It may contain bugs or incomplete features and is not recommended for a live stream.

+    bot_backup.py (Backup Bot - Non-AI): This is a fallback version designed for maximum stability and uptime.
+It contains all features except for the AI integration.
+The !askami command in this version uses the preset, keyword-based response system.
+It should be used if the Gemini API is down or if a lightweight, AI-free instance is preferred.